top of page

 Program Mission

 The Islands Conservation Corps combines academic coursework and hands-on ecological restoration to cultivate the next generation of land stewardship professionals that understand the history and modernity of conservation from the ground up.
 The program connects students to real-world challenges in conservation where research and inquiry can shape restoration planning and practices on public and private lands.
-The ICC recognizes the displacement of Coast Salish people from their ancestral homeland and fosters education in Tribal treaties and Co-Management to help members advocate for Tribal rights and indigenous land management in the conservation field.
+The ICC recognizes the displacement of Coast Salish people from their ancestral homelands and fosters education in Tribal treaties, Co-Stewardship, and Co-Management to help members advocate for Tribal rights and indigenous leadership in the field of conservation.

 What restoration activities is the ICC involved in?

 The ICC conducts an average of 30 hours per week of field-based restoration in forestry, woodland, riparian, and nearshore ecosystems.
-Activities include chainsaw thinning for forest health, landscape fire management, riparian forest buffer planting, noxious weed removal, trail building, fence building for herbivory, and ecological management planning.
+Forest thinning and landscape fire management serve as the majority of the activities from fall through the early spring.
+Winter through summer includes significant focus on riparian and wetland restoration, establishing forest riparian buffers and Beaver Dam Analogues to reestablish botanical composition and structure, increase water storage, and increase water quality for riparian and nearshore ecosystems.
+Additional activities include noxious weed removal, trail building, fence building for pollinator habitat, and environmental monitoring.
 Activities are performed on public lands in San Juan County in concert with our land agency partners including:

 • SJC Conservation Land Bank